American Battle Monuments Commission.

 (3) Requests may specify the preferred form or format (including electronic formats) for the records sought.
 ABMC will accommodate the request if the record is readily reproducible in that form or format.

 (c) Responses to requests.
 (1) The ABMC FOIA Office is responsible for responding to FOIA requests.
-Upon receipt of any perfected request for records, the FOIA Office will determine within 20 days (excepting Saturdays, Sundays and legal public holidays) of the date the request is received in the FOIA Office whether it is appropriate to grant the request and will immediately provide written notification to the person making the request.
+Upon receipt of any perfected request for records, the FOIA Office will determine within 20 days (excepting Saturdays, Sundays, and legal public holidays) of the date the request is received in the FOIA Office whether it is appropriate to Start Printed Page 29623grant the request and will immediately provide written notification to the person making the request.

 (2) ABMC responds to requests in the order of receipt, using multitrack processing.
 Tracks include simple, and complex, based on whether unusual circumstances apply (see paragraph (d) of this section), the volume of potential records, the need for consultation or referral, and the amount of work or time needed to process the request.

 (3) ABMC will acknowledge requests with a tracking number, summary of the request, estimated completion dates, track information, the opportunity to narrow or modify the scope, and contact information for the FOIA Public Liaison.

 (4) In determining which records are responsive to a request, ABMC ordinarily will include only records in its possession as of the date that it begins its search.
 If any other date is used, ABMC must inform the requester of that date.